MessagePack-CSharp/MessagePack-CSharp/README.md

 By default, MessagePack for C# serializes custom objects by [generating IL](https://msdn.microsoft.com/en-us/library/system.reflection.emit.ilgenerator.aspx) on the fly at runtime to create custom, highly tuned formatters for each type.
 This code generation has a minor upfront performance cost.
 Because strict-AOT environments such as Xamarin and Unity IL2CPP forbid runtime code generation, MessagePack provides a way for you to run a code generator ahead of time as well.

+> Note: When using Unity, dynamic code generation only works when targeting .NET Framework 4.x + mono runtime.
-> Note: When Unity targets the PC it allows dynamic code generation, so AOT is not required.
+For all other Unity targets, AOT is required.

 If you want to avoid the upfront dynamic generation cost or you need to run on Xamarin or Unity, you need AOT code generation. `mpc` (MessagePackCompiler) is the code generator of MessagePack for C#. mpc uses [Roslyn](https://github.com/dotnet/roslyn) to analyze source code.